xluciadh/bio-volumentations/README.md

 # Installation

-Install the package from PyPi using:
+Install the package from pip using:
 ```python
 pip install bio-volumentations
 ```